xKDR/GSoC/2022/Survey.jl/iulia-dumitru-final.md

 and through the source code of the documentation side by side and I came up with [something](https://github.com/xKDR/Survey.jl/pull/54).
 Most functionality was already documented.
 I just had to do some rephrasing here and there and restructure the final document.
-Although it is starting to take a nice shape, I think.
+But it is starting to take a nice shape, I think.

 ## Testing
 This is probably the weakest point of the package so far.
 Our code coverage is only 57%.